ElDragonRojo/ideas/stories/Puppets.md

 In order to deal with these feelings, she seeks the advice of her tech-saavy rabbi, who also happens to be her psychiatrist.
 He doesn't want to upset the delicate balance of meds they have her on, so he suggests she consider something he calls _open source therapy_.

-She takes the project that she is the absolute proudest of and puts it on GitHub.
+She takes the project that she is the absolute proudest of and makes it open source.
 At first she's terrified of people's reactions.
 She gets a compliment and relaxes.
 Her project picks up steam.
 She hits #1 on Hacker News and feels great.

 Then the stampede of trolls start, and she is trampled under their criticism.
-The words on the screen become auditory hallucinations, and she begins to argue with an angry crowd.

-She knows she's not supposed to smoke weed, because it makes her the voices, but it also calms her down, so in her agony she rolls a joint and goes outside to smoke it.
+She knows she's not supposed to smoke weed, because it makes her hear voices, but it also calms her down, so in her agony she rolls a joint and goes outside to smoke it.

-When she comes back she starts having a good time mocking the voices.
+When she comes back, the words on the screen become auditory hallucinations, and she begins to argue with an angry crowd.
+She starts having a good time mocking the voices.
 Then, while arguing against the loudest voice, she stops and says, wait, you're right.
 They end up collaborating remotely on some breakthrough feature, and she warms to the value of openness.

 We see a reverse montage as her anxiety recedes.
 She takes the cover off her camera and puts on a little show for the agents she imagines are watching her.
 More than that, she becomes more open in general.

-Over the course of about month, Spy starts to forget about what the former agent said on the news, and since nobody else seemed to care, she begin to stop believing it had ever really happened.
+Over the course of about month, Spy starts to forget about what the former agent said on the news, and since nobody else seemed to care, she begins to stop believing it ever really happened.

 ## Conflict

 On her way to work, Spy is listening to her radio show on National Public Radio.
 It's a story about the problem of illegal pornography, and the strange epidemic of high-ranking people in governments and businesses going down for possesing it.
 Even when they are not convicted, the very accusation is life-destroying and sometimes fatal.

 This time the news update is that the world is going bonkers over a government whistleblower, leaking details of the exact worldwide spy program the agent had dropped a month earlier.
-This time there was a worldwide manhunt, with unprecedented user of government power to pursue this broken arrow to the ends of the earth.
+This time there was a worldwide manhunt, with unprecedented abuse of government power to pursue this broken arrow PowerPoint to the ends of the earth.

-Rather than have anxiety attack, Spy has another back-story related superpower, which is that everything slows down and Spy becomes hyper aware of the details of things.
-She starts to feel like she can tell the future, but only just, like knowing you're about the lock your keys in the car.
+Rather than have an anxiety attack, Spy experiences another back-story related superpower, which is that everything slows down and Spy becomes hyper aware of the details of things.
+She starts to feel like she can tell the future, but only just, like knowing you're about to lock your keys in the car.

-Somehow, the whole thing seemed staged to her, reminiscent of the way psychedelics can make feel like a stage setting.
-The whistleblower's name was right out of her favorite book, _Catch 22_, and the wierd double leak felt like deja vu as described in her favorite movie, _The Matrix_.
+Somehow, the whole thing seemed staged to her, reminiscent of the way psychedelics can make a room feel like a stage setting.
+The whistleblower's name was right out of her favorite book, _Catch 22_, and the weird double leak felt like the deja vu described in her favorite movie, _The Matrix_.

-In conversations with her colleagues in Silicon Valley, she starts to wonder out loud if the Internet isn't just some vast conspiracy to get people to put their lives on the network so they can be monitored.
+In conversations with her colleagues in Silicon Valley, she starts to wonder out loud if the Internet isn't just some vast conspiracy to get people to put their lives onto the network so they can be monitored.

 People say things like:

-* It had never made much sense to her that the singularity of peace and love that is the Internet has come from a military project.
+* It never made much sense to me that the Internet, this singularity of peace and love, come from a military project.

 * It never made sense that the government would give it to us to use for free, or even for negative money, given that the Internet is not only not taxed, but commonly used to avoid paying sales tax.

 * I used the hard drive shredder at work to comepletely destroy my porn collection.
-I can't risk having anything in there turning to be illegal.
+I can't risk having anything in there turning out to be illegal.
 You never know.
 I just can't risk it.

-* Not only that, if you have porn, they can slip that stuff in.
+* Not only that, if you have any porn, they can just slip that stuff in.
 The only way to defend against being framed is to very clearly establish that you have no porn.

 * That might be a little hard to swallow.
 You would be better off becoming a collector of vintage Playboy magazines.
 It's more believable than you not looking at porn.

 * That's true.
 If you give them what they're searching for, they'll stop looking for what you have.[2]

 * I wonder what they've got on me?
-I wonder if I could file a Freedom of Information Act request to find out.
+I wonder if I could file a _Freedom of Information Act_ request to find out.

 * I'm going to start encrypting everything.
 It might not matter, but it will slow them down.
 Especially if I encrypt everything.
-Make everything look equally suspicious, like Spartacus.
+Make everything look equally suspicious, like _Spartacus_.

 * That's a good idea.
 I'm going to start looking suspicious more often, just to mess with them.